seliv55/isodyn/README.md

-## The provided example:
+## The provided examples:

-Simulation of corrected experimental data selected for the cell line A549 presented in MIDcor output file and using an initial set of parameters presented in the file "out/1".
+The provided set of multipeak CDF files contain the mass isotopomer distributions measured for various metabolites for three cell lines A549, BEAS2B, and NCIH460.
+Moreover the presented set of monopeak CDF files contains the mass isotopomer distributions measured for HUBEC cells.
+All these data, extracted by RaMID and corrected by midcor serve as examples of data that Isodyn uses for simulations.
+An initial set of parameters presented in the file "out/1".
+Below are the examples of commands to run Isodyn in several modes.

 Single simulation:

  ''' ./isodyn.out ../midcor/A549 out/1 '''